Sathvik816/gaied-world-is-ai/code/src/README.md

 GenAI Classification Module → Uses LLMs for email categorization.
 API Deployment Module → Serves the classification results via an API.

+## Challenges We Faced
+Identify the appropriate model for classification Training the model
+Utilize free tools and resources to implement the solution

 ## Prerequisites
 Ensure you have the following installed:
 - Python 3.8+